 Animal Toxicity Studies: (for Cucurbita moschata) The LD50 in rats of the leaf juice, fruit juice and aqueous maceration of the seeds taken internally is 25 g/kg.
 The LD50 values of the intraperitoneal administration of the following preparations are summarized as follows: aqueous extract of the leaf: >25 g/kg; fresh juice of the leaf: 8.912 ± 0.563 g/kg; seed maceration: 8.769 ± 1.781 g/kg; and fresh juice of the fruit: 13.483 ± 0.762 g/kg.
 Additionally, the administration of 18.75 mL/kg of the plant extract to rats for 30 days did not cause any mortality as a result of the experiment (Herrera 1990).
-The ground seeds mixed with water to make an emulsion (50 g crushed seeds in enough water to yield a paste) administered to rats for two consecutive days initially and again at the end of the week of the experiment resulted in no detectable signs of toxicity or intolerance, although some patients considered the consistency of the pharmacological constituents of Cucurbita moschata, has demonstrated a low toxicity level in both humans and dogs (Chen et al. 1980, Gonzalez et al. 1974, Paris & Moyse 1981, Germosén-Robineau 2005).
+The ground seeds mixed with water to make an emulsion (50 g crushed seeds in enough water to yield a paste) administered to rats for two consecutive days initially and again at the end of the week of the experiment resulted in no detectable signs of toxicity or intolerance, although some patients considered the consistency of the preparation to be disagreeable (Caballo 1994).
+In other research studies, isolated cucurbitin, one of the pharmacological constituents of Cucurbita moschata, has demonstrated a low toxicity level in both humans and dogs (Chen et al. 1980, Gonzalez et al. 1974, Paris & Moyse 1981, Germosén-Robineau 2005).